Facebook Cambridge Analytica: The Role and Silence of Science

 "It was understood that everything was changing in terms of understanding human behavior."
 So at the end of 2007, Lazer and Pentland held a conference entitled "Computational Social Science" analyzing what Big Data says.

-In early 2009 the participants of this conference published a -statement of principles in the prestigious journal Science.
+At the beginning of 2009, participants at this conference published a study-statement of principles in the prestigious journal Science.
 (PDF)

 The publication has provided the Facebook-Cambridge Analytica scandal, which exploited the online behavior of millions of users, to better understand the personalities and preferences of these users.
 Exploiting this knowledge has been able to influence the US elections.